dabarbanel/docker-swarm-example/README.md

 # Docker Swarm Example

+## File Explanations
+* **setup.sh** - Installs docker-machine and virtualbox for single host testing
+* **install-swarm-no-machine.sh** - Opens TCP Ports on Ubuntu Machine
+* **install-swarm-vb-driver.sh** - Creates 3 docker machines using VB driver and copies into master node create-master-services.sh
+* **create-master-services.sh** - Loads Docker Registry and Portainer Services, then self destructs.
+* **add-example-service** - Adds example python image and load-example-service.sh into the master-node or specified machine NAME.
+* **load-example-service.sh** - Loads example service into Docker Registry Service and self destructs
+* **notes** - Research to possibly use later
+* **ubuntu-16.04-fix-vb.sh** - Used to fix Kernel problem when attempting to install virtualbox on Ubuntu 16.04

 ## Without machine
 **Pre-requirements:** Create 3 Linux Machines that have Docker Engine running on them.
 * Execute on Master Node.